Crashedmind/openstem.com-gatsby-material-UI/README.md

 # OpenSTEMKids.com
-The content for OpenSTEMKids.com lives here.
+The content for [http://OpenSTEMKids.com](OpenSTEMKids.com) lives here.
-See OpenSTEMKids.com a prettier version of it.
+See [http://OpenSTEMKids.com](OpenSTEMKids.com) for a prettier version of it.

 # Under the Hood